Dixith-ai/Hastayanam/README.md

 - Ensure your webcam is connected and not used by other apps.
 - Start the app.
 A window opens with your camera feed and HUD.
 - Pinch (🤏) and hold for ~3s to cycle the global mode: System → Media → Browser.
 Watch the yellow progress bar.
-- Perform the gestures shown in the guide for the active mode.
-Only actions from the current mode are executed.
+- Perform gestures for the active mode only.
+Actions from other modes won’t run.
 - Press `q` to quit.

 ## Modes and Hand Roles